 Evelyn’s untreated mental illness caused her to believe that the city bus on which she rode all night was her home.

-After many months of careful relationship building, Evelyn finally allowed Step Up on Second staff to show her one of the permanent supportive home units it develops and operates.
+After many months of careful relationship building, Evelyn finally allowed Step Up staff to show her one of the permanent supportive home units it develops and operates.
 Evelyn looked around and, exhausted, lay down on the bed.
 She fell sound asleep and rested safely and comfortable for the first time in decades.

-Evelyn accepted the opportunity to make this Step Up on Second apartment her new home.
+Evelyn accepted the opportunity to make this Step Up apartment her new home.
 Since then, Evelyn has been surrounded by the supportive services and human relationships so important to sustaining long term housing for her.
 Evelyn’s overall health has dramatically improved, and she is a valued participant in the Step Up kitchen as part of the Vocational program.
 Says Evelyn, ”This is MY HOME, and I love it!”

 “And so goes my meteoric rise.
 In my new role as a leader at Step Up, I facilitate and mediate, now well aware from whence I came and where I can go.
 My peephole also looks back on the sideshow of yesterdays, which I sometimes recount to entertain my new circle of friends who take the promising ride with me.”